Understanding your financial aid offer

 Types of Aid

 A student’s financial aid offer may consist of federal or private student loans, scholarships and grants, which may require additional documents to be submitted before funds are able to disburse to the student’s tuition account.
 Students should familiarize themselves with all types of financial aid available and terms and conditions of their offers.
 Students should thoroughly review their next steps by logging into Banner Self-Service, then selecting financial aid, then selecting award for aid year.
-The Financial Aid Office will also contact you regarding additional documents to qualify for a disbursement.
+The Office of Financial Aid will also contact you regarding additional documents to qualify for a disbursement.

-The University reserves the right to revise any portion of this Financial Aid Award.
+The University reserves the right to revise any portion of a Financial Aid Offer.
 Conditions include, but are not limited to: